Dev-Siri/siri.dev/README.md

 My personal portfolio built with Astro and TailwindCSS.

-Deployed at aarussh-dev.vercel.app.
+Deployed at aarrush-dev.vercel.app.
 I am too cheap to buy the aarush.dev domain :(

 ## Technologies